-Chile and India have signed a bilateral agreement for an open skies policy on air cargo and liberalising passenger transport services, Chile's Civil Aeronautic Council (JAC) said on Monday 3 September.
-The two countries previously had a more limited agreement.
+Mumbai: Chile and India have signed a bilateral agreement establishing an open skies policy for air cargo and liberalising passenger transport services, Chile''s Civil Aeronautic Council (JAC) said.

-The new treaty grants cargo transport an "unlimited numbers of these services from and to Chile or India, using any type of aircraft and with full traffic rights to, from, or via any intermediary", the government said in a statement.
-But rights to cabotage — the transport of cargo between two points within a country by a foreign carrier — were excluded.
+The new treaty grants cargo transport "unlimited number of these services from and to Chile or India, using any type of aircraft and with full traffic rights to, from, or via any intermediary," the government said in a statement.

 The statement said cabotage rights or transporting cargo between two points within a country by a foreign carrier were excluded.